sen2vm/sen2vm-core/documentation/Input/input_description.md

 > [!NOTE]
 > Inverse location grids footprint will enclose desired product footprint [ul_x, ul_y, lr_x, lr_y].

-Those parameters can be send to Sen2 VM:
+Those parameters can be sent to Sen2 VM:

 * either by setting each argument in a command line see [HOWTO](../Usage/HOWTO.md)
 * either using an input configuration file in  [JSON format](https://en.wikipedia.org/wiki/JSON).
 An example of configuration file is available at: https://github.com/sen2vm/sen2vm-core/blob/main/src/test/resources/configuration_example.json :